 Is your lookup looking a little plain?
-Want to feel bigger, better and more accomplished than others?
+Want to feel bigger, better, and more accomplished than others?
 Even a customized lookup not giving you the confidence boost you need?
 Well, the easiest way to remedy that is to garnish your account with row upon row of fabulous trophies!
 While many trophies available in Neopia require a great amount of skill (or luck), some simply...don't.
+The best part of trophies is that once you earn one it will stay on your lookup forever—it cannot expire or be taken away.
 Below is a list of the different types of trophies you can earn.

-Besides Flash games, there is also another way to compete with players on the site to win trophies.
+Besides high score tables, there is also another way to compete with players on the site to win trophies.
 These come in the form of monthly tournaments where you'll have to face off against of a variety of different players.
 This will require quite a bit of dedication over the course of a month (or more, if you don't win the first time).
 There are only three games that participate in these kinds of monthly tournaments: Armada, Geos, and Kacheekers.

 There are a number of different contests on Neopets that require either artistic talent, smarts, or good perception.
 They each have their own trophy and you can get multiples of each trophy.
 (This would show up as a x2, x3, etc on your profile.)
-A few of these contests include The Neopian Times, Art Gallery, or the Lenny Conundrum.
+A few of these contests include the Neopian Times, Art Gallery, Poetry Contest, Storytelling Contest, and the Lenny Conundrum.

-These trophies can only be obtained through Neopets' plots.
-These are special occasions that usually happen once or twice a year that can involve solving a series of puzzle and/or defeating enemies in the Battledome.
+These trophies can only be obtained through Neopets plots.
+These are special occasions that usually happen once or twice a year that can involve solving a series of puzzles and defeating enemies in the Battledome.

-At the end of a plot, you're awarded with plot points to spend on various prizes as well as a trophy.
+Most plot trophies are only available to players who participated in the plot at the time it took place.
 There have been many plots in the past—keep an eye on New Features to see if one's coming up!
 There is one exception to the retired plot trophy rule: the Altador mini-plot.
 It is open indefinitely and will still earn you a trophy and prizes.
-A guide can be found here which details all the steps you need to take to complete the plot.
+Our Altador Plot guide details all the steps you need to take to complete the plot.

 Site Event Trophies

-A few other trophies are obtainable through Neopets' site events.
+A few other trophies are obtainable through Neopets site events.
 These commonly take place annually (as distinct from plots, which only happen once) and the trophy designs are often similar from year to year.
 You can earn a different trophy for each site event each year, and your stats from that event can pop-up when you click on the trophy in your profile.
-Notable site events include the Altador Cup, the Games Master Challenge and the Daily Dare.
+Notable site events include the Altador Cup, the Games Master Challenge/Daily Dare, and the Charity Corner.

 This article was written by: Sirius